 EVERYONE’S BOOKS in Brattleboro is our Summit book vendor — stop by their table at lunchtime to browse and purchase books by Summit authors.
 The store, located at 25 Elliott Street, is a family-owned independent bookstore specializing in books about social change, the environment, and multicultural children’s books.
 Many of their books are by original, creative, and progressive authors.
 Everyone’s books is committed to providing a friendly, personal place where folks can come to shop, meet, rant about right-wing government, nurse a baby, or learn.

 HAWTHORNE VALLEY ASSOCIATION: Since 1972, Hawthorne Valley Association has been dedicated to promoting social and cultural renewal through the integration of education, agriculture, and the arts.
-The 400-acre campus includes an early childhood through grade 12 Waldorf school; working Biodynamic farm; on-farm education programs; a full-line natural foods store; social, ecological, and cultural research groups; teacher training programs; and more.
+The 500-acre campus includes an early childhood through grade 12 Waldorf school; working Demeter certified 650A Biodynamic farm; on-farm education programs; a full-line organic/natural foods and grocery store; a farm artisan foods division that includes a biodynamic creamery, organic bakery, and fermentation cellar; social, ecological, and cultural research groups; teacher education programs; and more.
 Our work is based on genuine human relationships, wonder and love of nature, and continued commitment to self-development and lifelong learning in a social context.
 Visitors welcome!
 For more information, please call 518-672-4465, visit www.hawthornevalleyassociation.org, or stop by 327 County Route 21C, Ghent, NY 12075.